shridharssg/ITC/Micrservices.md

 **Ques : What is the role of an API Gateway in a microservices architecture?**

+🌐 Role of API Gateway in Microservices Architecture
+An API Gateway acts as a single entry point for clients to interact with multiple microservices.
+It simplifies communication, enhances security, and improves scalability in distributed systems.

+**✅ Key Responsibilities of API Gateway**

+**Request Routing**

+Routes incoming HTTP requests to the appropriate microservice based on the URL path or method.
+Example: /orders → Order Service, /users → User Service.

+**Authentication & Authorization**

+Validates tokens (e.g., JWT) and integrates with services like AWS Cognito or OAuth providers.
+Ensures only authorized users can access specific endpoints.

+**Rate Limiting & Throttling**

+Prevents abuse by limiting the number of requests per user/IP.

+Helps protect backend services from overload.

+**Caching**

+Caches responses for frequently accessed endpoints to reduce latency and backend load.

+Example: Product catalog or static content.

+**Request Transformation**

+Modifies headers, query parameters, or payloads before forwarding to microservices.

+Useful for versioning or protocol translation.

+**Response Aggregation**

+Combines responses from multiple microservices into a single response.
+Example: Dashboard API that pulls data from orders, users, and inventory services.

+**Monitoring & Logging**

+Tracks request metrics, errors, and latency.

+Integrates with AWS CloudWatch, X-Ray, or third-party tools.

+**Security**

+Acts as a firewall for microservices.

+Supports SSL termination, IP whitelisting, and DDoS protection via AWS WAF.

+**🚀 Benefits in Microservices Architecture**

+Decouples clients from microservices: Clients don’t need to know internal service URLs.

+Centralized control: Easier to manage policies, authentication, and logging.

+Improved scalability: Offloads common tasks from microservices.

+Simplified client experience: One endpoint for all services.

+**🛠️ Example in AWS**
+Using Amazon API Gateway with AWS Lambda or ECS:

+- API Gateway receives a request at /orders.

+- Authenticates via Cognito.

+- Routes to Lambda function or ECS service.

+- Logs request in CloudWatch.

+- Returns response to client.

 ---

 **Ques : When should 4xx and 5xx HTTP status codes be used in REST API design?**

+When to Use 4xx and 5xx HTTP Status Codes in REST API Design Proper use of HTTP status codes helps clients understand the result of their requests and improves API reliability and debugging.

+**✅ 4xx – Client Error Responses**
+Use these when the client has made a mistake in the request.

+**400 Bad Request**
+The request is malformed or contains invalid parameters (e.g., missing required fields, invalid JSON).

+**401 Unauthorized**
+The client is not authenticated (e.g., missing or invalid token).

+**403 Forbidden**
+The client is authenticated but does not have permission to access the resource.

+**404 Not Found**
+The requested resource does not exist (e.g., invalid endpoint or ID).

+**405 Method Not Allowed**
+The HTTP method used is not supported by the endpoint (e.g., POST on a GET-only route).

+**409 Conflict**
+The request conflicts with the current state of the resource (e.g., duplicate entries, versioning issues).

+**422 Unprocessable Entity**
+The request is syntactically correct but semantically invalid (e.g., validation errors, business rule violations).

+**✅ 5xx – Server Error Responses**
+Use these when the server fails to process a valid request due to internal issues.

+**500 Internal Server Error**
+A generic error indicating something went wrong on the server (e.g., unhandled exceptions).

+**502 Bad Gateway**
+The server received an invalid response from an upstream service (e.g., API Gateway → Lambda failure).

+**503 Service Unavailable**
+The server is temporarily unable to handle the request (e.g., maintenance, overload).

+**504 Gateway Timeout**
+The upstream service did not respond in time (e.g., Lambda or DB timeout).

+**🛠️ Best Practices**

+- Return structured error responses with helpful messages.

+- Avoid exposing internal stack traces or sensitive details.

+- Log all 5xx errors for monitoring and debugging.

+- Use consistent error formats (e.g., JSON with code, message, and details).

 ---